 - How long will it take to settle my case?

 - What is the Statute of Limitations?

-- How much does an injury lawyer cost?
+- How much does a Virginia car accident lawyer cost?

 Car Accident Lawyer Q1: Should I Hire A Lawyer Or Go It Alone?

 Not all car accidents result in legal battles, but there are some that would greatly benefit from an attorney’s knowledge and experience.
-Here are a few situations that may benefit from an auto accident lawyer:
+Here are a few situations that may benefit from a Virginia car accident lawyer:

 - Severe Injuries: Even if your injuries are not permanent, when severe, you are likely to have expensive medical bills and lost income.
 Insurance companies will likely offer you an unfair low-ball settlement offer.
 An experienced attorney will fight to get you the compensation you deserve.